Skip to main content

 Step 1: Create a Cost Metric

-The POST /v0/costMetrics endpoint is not generally available.
+The POST /v0/costs endpoint is not generally available.
 To request access, contact your account team.

 -H "Authorization: Bearer sk_live_YOUR_API_KEY" \